-Note: For compute-intensive processing on a large data set, you should consider pushing your data processing to Spark from your RStudio session.
+For compute-intensive processing on a large data set, consider pushing your data processing to Spark from your RStudio session.
 See Using Spark in RStudio.

-You should stop all active RStudio runtimes when you no longer need them to prevent consuming extra capacity unit hours (CUHs).
+To prevent consuming extra capacity unit hours (CUHs), stop all active RStudio runtimes when you no longer need them.
 See RStudio idle timeout.

 Compute usage in projects

 RStudio consumes compute resources as CUH from the Watson Studio service in projects.

 You can monitor the Watson Studio CUH consumption on the Resource usage page on the Manage tab of your project.

 An RStudio environment runtime is always scoped to a project and a user.
 Each user can only have one RStudio runtime per project at one time.
 If you start RStudio in a project in which you already have an active RStudio session, the existing active session is disconnected and you can continue working in the new RStudio session.

 If you notice that processing is very slow, you can restart RStudio and select a larger environment runtime.